 Join La Paz Divers for a day to visit the gray whales in their Magdalena Bay wintering grounds and view mothers with their calves as well as single animals exploring the warm-water lagoons for possible mates.

-We run trips from late January through March or early April of each year.
+We run trips from January through March or early April of each year.
 Trips depart from La Paz.
 Other departure places may be available at request and self-arrivals are also welcome.

 The price is $175 USD per person and includes 2 hours of whale watching, round-trip transportation from La Paz to Puerto Chale, a packed breakfast, restaurant lunch, refreshments and a knowledgeable guide.

 Prefer a private tour?
 Contact us for a quotation.